Releases 2010 - 2019

 They kick off with a very nice "Power Of Soul" (or "Paper Airplanes" as Jimi calls it) and it's almost as good as the Band Of Gypsys version.
 The transition after the instrumental opening works better here for example but the vocals aren't quite as together.
 Then come the two Experience staples "Lover Man" and "Hear My Train A' Comin" (Jimi introduces it as "Lonesome Town").
-Strange to hear them without Mitch's more expansive drumming but these are great performances and Jimi is on fire.
+Strange to hear them without Mitch's more expansive drumming but these are good performances (despite the drumming) and Jimi is on fire.
 In the inter-song chat however, Jimi is very downbeat and shows little enthusiasm for the event.
 His vocals throughout the two nights lack spirit.
 He doesn't sound comfortable.

 "Bleeding Heart".
 What can I say?
 10 months after the legendary Royal Albert Hall rendition, Jimi attacks it again with a new band.
 It's fabulous and would've been worthy of inclusion on Band Of Gypsys in place of "We Gotta Live Together".

-Back to a new song with "Earth Blues" ("Blues Today" or "Earth Blues Today" says Jimi) and again, the band excel with a very solid performance of this complex song.
-Again, much better than the version on Live At The Fillmore East.
+Back to a new song with "Earth Blues" ("Blues Today" or "Earth Blues Today" says Jimi) and again, a solid performance of this complex song.
+This is also much better than the version that was on Live At The Fillmore East.